-AL, Action Level: the concentration of a contaminant which triggers treatment or other requirements which a water system must follow.
+AL, Action Level: the concentration of a contaminant that, if exceeded triggers treatment or other require-ments that an owner shall follow.

 Level 1 assessment - a study of the waterworks to identify potential problems and determine, if possible, why total coliform bacteria have been found in our waterworks.